dekanthas/dekanthas/README.md

 - 👋 Hi, I’m @dekanthas
 - In my country, "Dekanthas" is a shout of joy.
 When we are happy, we shout "Dekanthas"!
-- 👀 I’m interested in learning how to code.
-- 🌱 I’m currently learning HTML and CSS.
+- 🌱 Currently learning HTML and CSS.
-- 💞️ I’m looking to collaborate on anything that helps me learn how to code.